 "STERLING" on mounting of top stone

-If you’re looking for glamour, these crystal teardrop earrings are for you!
-They feature bead-set diamanté in round and baguette shapes leading to a large, faceted crystal drop.
+If you’re looking for glamour, these teardrop earrings are for you!
+They feature bead-set diamantés in round and baguette shapes leading to a large, faceted glass drop.
 These all-original screw-back earrings, which were in my personal collection, can be modified for pierced ears.
+A few tiny nicks on the teardrops can be seen only with a jeweler’s loupe.
 Wear these long and luxurious pendants and you’re guaranteed to be noticed!
 Scroll down to see a lovely selection of coordinating bracelets.